Nilufar1026/git-flow-exercise/README.md

 An exercise for learning the [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/).
 This exercise will walk your team through a full release cycle for an example application.

 ## Hand in
 When you finish all steps, take a screenshot of your git log with all branches visible either useing ex. `git log --oneline --graph --all`, or a visual git tool.
-Take a screenshot only of your groups commits, nothing else and compare it to the drawing on (this page introducing git flow)[https://nvie.com/posts/a-successful-git-branching-model/].
+Take a screenshot only of your groups commits, nothing else and compare it to the drawing on [this page introducing git flow](https://nvie.com/posts/a-successful-git-branching-model/).
 Post a url to your groups fork on the course website.
 Also upload the screenshot of your log.

 ## Scenario